Anik0200/Anik0200/README.md

 ## ABOUT ME :

 <p>
-I have completed my Diploma degree in computer science and engineering.
+I have completed my diploma degree in computer science and engineering.
 I have also completed many projects using laravel.
 </p>